ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Version -08 to -09 ## {#sec-08-09}

 * Clarification about content of "cnf" claim in the access token.

+* RS must support the CoAP Uri-Path-Abbrev Option and its value abbreviating /.well-known/edhoc.

 ## Version -07 to -08 ## {#sec-07-08}